 Of the three, Carl Hiaasen’s strikes me as the best.

-You might also be interested in my post, Top 10 nonfiction books about politics (plus dozens of runners-up).
+You might also be interested in my post, Top 10 nonfiction books about politics.
 And to gain more perspective on the context in which news about Donald Trump is unfolding, go to Top 20 popular books for understanding American history.

 And you can always find all the latest books I’ve read and reviewed, as well as my most popular posts, on the Home Page.